Frequently Asked Questions

 Where are the lists?

 Irena gave the lists to Zegota officers shortly after the war.
 Copies were made, but connecting was very difficult, due to the small number of adult survivors in Poland.
 Adolph Berman, Director of the underground Zegota, took the lists to Israel.
 He passed away many years ago.
 A search is on for what might remain.
 The Life in a Jar students have about 650 names they have found.
 Irena continued trying to make contact with the children and did so in the late 1940’s, even in the chaos that followed the war.
 The number of names in the jars was far less than the 2,500 children hidden.

 What kind of activity are the students in the Irena Sendler Project involved with?

-Activities include: research on Irena’s story, performing, gathering primary photographs and documents to support research, conducting interviews, individual presentations for clubs and organizations, sharing Irena’s story, promoting the “Life in a Jar: The Irena Sendler Project” book, and sharing the Hallmark DVD “The Courageous Heart of Irena Sendler”
+Activities include: research on Irena’s story, performing, giving tours of the new Irena Sendler exhibit at the Lowell Milken Center for Unsung Heroes, gathering primary photographs and documents to support research, conducting interviews, individual presentations for clubs and organizations, sharing Irena’s story, promoting the “Life in a Jar: The Irena Sendler Project” book, and sharing the Hallmark DVD “The Courageous Heart of Irena Sendler”

 Which child, of those Irena saved, was she most in touch with?

 Irena loved all the children she saved, but Elzbieta Ficowska helped with Irena’s care for some time and was very close to her.
 Elzbieta was saved by the Zegota at 5 months of age.
 Her story can be seen under The Project pull-down and the Sendler Family section.